marekforys/bridge-bid-quiz/README.md

       "explanation": "This is a placeholder suggestion.
 Implement bidding logic based on hand, position, vulnerability, and auction."
     }
     ```

+  - Notes:
+    - `convention` controls the bidding system used for suggestions.
+Examples: `natural`, `precision`, `polish club`.
+The current implementation uses a simple stub to demonstrate behavior.

 ## Project Structure